 Great Lakes Science Center Robotics Initiative

 Working directly with expert mentors and coaches, students in this team-based initiative work collaboratively to build and program innovative industrial robots.
-Robotics programming provides students with hands-on engineering, coding and design experience while honing critical soft skills, such as communications, teamwork and leadership.
+Robotics programming provides students with hands-on engineering, coding, and design experience, while honing critical soft skills, such as communications, teamwork and leadership.

 Rockwell Automation Robotics Room

-The Rockwell Automation Robotics Room is the workspace for the four high school robotics teams sponsored by the Science Center through Great Lakes Science Center Robotics Initiative.
+The Rockwell Automation Robotics Room is the workspace for the high school robotics teams sponsored through Great Lakes Science Center Robotics Initiative.
 The Robotics Room is designed for robotics design, fabrication and programming.
 It provides build space for each team and includes individual work stations, upgraded manufacturing equipment and power tools including a variable speed lathe, gear drive milling machine, 3-D printers, and locked storage carts for teams to use when transporting materials to competitions, as well as building areas and seating.
 The generous investment in the robotics room by Rockwell is part of the company’s larger vision to give back to students through its national giving relationship and investment strategy with FIRST.
-The four initial teams that will benefit from the new Robotics Room are comprised of traditionally underserved and underrepresented students and the program increases equity and access for Cleveland’s youth to participate in the FIRST Robotics competition without financial barriers.
+The initial teams that benefit from the new Robotics Room are comprised of traditionally underserved and underrepresented students and the program increases equity and access for Cleveland’s youth to participate in the FIRST Robotics competition without financial barriers.

 Prosthetic Hand Community Service Project

 When Great Lakes Science Center first set out to collaborate with CMSD, the goal was to inspire a more diverse student population to engage in the FIRST Robotics program.